 Instead, there are a few things that might be preventing you from connecting to this one particular number, and none of them involve troubleshooting your phone or carrier account.

-One possible reason for the issue is that your number has been blocked.
+One possible reason for the call ending without ringing, especially when dialing a specific number, is that your number has been blocked by the recipient.

-This depends on how the phone handles call blocking and how it works with the phone’s carrier network.
+This depends on how the phone handles call blocking and its interaction with the carrier network.

-If you try from a different number and still don’t get any ringing, then you have stumbled into a different likely scenario.
+If you try calling from a different number and still don’t experience any ringing, it’s likely that the issue lies with the recipient’s phone.

-If this problem only happens for a limited amount of time, the phone was probably just out of signal range.
+If this problem occurs only for a limited amount of time, it’s possible that the phone was simply out of signal range.